bradut/SlingBox-Channel-Changer-TVGuide/Docs/DataSource.md

 The date-time of the TV programs corresponds to the local time of the TV Station.<br />
 The app will adjust the date-time of the TV programs to the local time of the device which browses the TV Guide.<br />

+Please note that, in order to display the channel logos, you will need to provide the images of the TV Channel logos and store them into the directory `\Channel Logo` in the website with the same name indicated in the channel json data.<br />

 [Back to Readme](../README.md#tv-guide-functionality)